research-ag/prng/README.md

 mops add prng
 ```

-In the Motoko source file import the package as one of:
+In the Motoko source file import the package as:
 ```
 import Prng "mo:prng";
 ```

 ### Example

+The two most commonly used generators from this package are Seiran128 und SFC64a.
+They both produce Nat64 output values.
+SFC64a is compatible to numpy.

 ```
 import Prng "mo:prng";